 Item Description Notes Query Path Specifies the path to the query that will run when the policy is executed.
-You can enter the path manually, or you can browse to the query by selecting .
-The query that you choose must have an ID and a caption.
+You can select the switch to field input ((()) button to select an input from another node.
+You can select the show the constant field input ((()) button to select an output of a predecessor node in this section.
+Note: When the query path is sourced from a predecessor node, the results collection output from the query node can be used only when you do not need to select a specific column in the collection.
+You can enter the path manually, or you can browse to the query by selecting The query that you choose must have an ID and a caption.
 Query section Provides values to any query prompts.
 One Query section appears for each prompt in the selected query.
 The label that appears after Query: identifies the prompt caption.
 You can select to specify the output of a predecessor node in this section.